 Beyond the Ferla system

-In addition to the Ferla system, NAWAMED is working intensively to complete the planned systems in other public buildings in Lebanon, Jordan and Tunisia, further testing Wall2Water technologies and similar approaches in different Mediterranean contexts.
+In addition to the Ferla system, NAWAMED worked intensively to complete the planned systems in other public buildings in Lebanon, Jordan and Tunisia, further testing Wall2Water technologies and similar approaches in different Mediterranean contexts.

 The ENI CBC Med program